Comporta Villages Portugal

 Residents are multiple in nationalities.

-Is the privileged country estate area of Comporta at a short ten minute drive to the beach.
+Muda is the privileged country estate area of Comporta and a short ten minute drive to the beach.

 Most estates here have at least ten hectares with some boasting in excess of one hundred.